aaikedw/fada-import-specs/FADA-import-specs-new.md

 - Check whether mandatory fields are present (see overview of DwC-field recommendations as discussed under 4.1) - if error WARNING **mandatory field(s) missing** field_name, no further processing possible

 Note: Originally the Excel overview was constructed more from the perspective of the data provider.
-During a discussion with Sylvain Renaudier on 6/8/15 we realised that it would not be usefull to generate warnings for every single missing field which is labeled as mandatory.
+During a discussion with Sylvain Renaudier on 6/8/15 we realised that it would not be useful to generate warnings for every single missing field which is labeled as mandatory.
 This designation as “Mandatory” was therefore reviewed and updated in the Excel-file [./DwC-file_processing/DwC-AquaRES_field_selection-with_FADA_mapping-v1.1.xlsx](./DwC-file_processing/DwC-AquaRES_field_selection-with_FADA_mapping-v1.1.xlsx).

 - Check whether content of fields corresponds to the expected format - if error WARNING **format error** and show line + highlight field, present dropdown menu allowing to ignore/consider empty/edit the field;
 -- namePublishedInYear should be of the format 1999a, i.e. 4 digits and optionally one latin character [a-z].
 The 4 digits should be >1730 and <current year + 1.